 Q: If I apply to the scholarship and don’t get picked, will there still be time to buy a ticket?

 A: We discourage this for two reasons: first of all, no, there might not be time to buy a ticket.
-Some years (such as 2017) we sell out incredibly quickly, and people who wait often end up out of luck.
-We always try to get more rooms on the ship, but it’s not always possible.
+Some years we sell out incredibly quickly, and people who wait often end up out of luck.
+We always try to get more rooms on the cruise, but it’s not always possible—and in Capitol Reef we have a hard cap on attendance that is enforced at the federal level (because it’s a national park).
 Second of all, if you can afford to just buy a ticket, go ahead and buy a ticket, so we can give the scholarship to someone who can’t.
 That said, we recognize that there’s a difference between “I can afford this no problem” and “I can afford this but it will be a very painful sacrifice.”
 If you’re among the latter, you are welcome to try for the scholarship first and buy a ticket later if you don’t get picked; we will not look down on you at all, and we’ll do everything we can to make the retreat worth it.

-Q: I sent in my application, but I’m not sure it arrived and/or I got an automated response saying it was too late and/or something else happened and I want to be sure we’re cool.
+Q: I submitted my application, but I’m not sure it arrived and/or something else happened and I want to be sure we’re cool.
 What do I do?

 Q: I have a question not covered in this FAQ.